-- (a) No animal establishment shall be operated or maintained in violation of any of the provisions of Title 19 of this code, including but not limited to the location and zoning requirements of Title 19 and applicable state laws.; - (b) All animals must be treated in a humane manner. - (cb) Housing facilities for all animals shall be structurally sound and shall be maintained in good repair to protect animals from injury and, where appropriate, restrict entrance of other animals.; - (de) All animals and all animal buildings or enclosures shall be maintained in a clean and sanitary condition. - (ed) All animals shall be supplied with provided wholesome food of sufficient good and wholesome food quantity and nutritive value and clean water to maintain a healthy body weight and meet the normal daily requirements for the condition and size of the animal. as often as the feeding habits of the respective animals require; - (fe) Animal buildings and enclosures shall be so constructed and maintained as to prevent the escape of animals.; - (gf) All animal establishments must be constructed and operated in a manner that reasonablye precautions shall be taken to protects the public health and safety, and the safety of from the animals and the animals from the public; - (hg) Every building or enclosure wherein animals are maintained shall have a heating and cooling system, and a ventilation system that has been properly installed and meets all permit requirements to regulate the temperatures therein within a range suitable for the physical needs of the animals ventilated to prevent drafts and to remove odors, as well as an electrical system that has been properly installed and meets all permit requirements to support the ventilation, heating and cooling system.
-Heating and cooling shall be provided as required according to the physical needs of the animals; - (i) All animal establishments must include a properly installed and permitted hot and cold running water system which is connected to sanitary sewer facilities. - (jh) All animal rooms, cages and runs shall be of sufficient size to provide adequate and proper housing for animals kept therein.; - (ki) All animal runs shall be of concrete and provided with adequate drainage into an approved sewer or individual sewer disposal installation.; - (l) All animal housing facilities including but limited to animal rooms, cages and runs, must provide a means to keep animals out of direct sunlight.
+- (a) No animal establishment shall be operated or maintained in violation of any of the provisions of this code, including but not limited to the location and zoning requirements of Title 19 and applicable state laws. - (b) All animals must be treated in a humane manner. - (c) Housing facilities for all animals shall be structurally sound and shall be maintained in good repair to protect animals from injury and, where appropriate, restrict entrance of other animals. - (d) All animals and all animal buildings or enclosures shall be maintained in a clean and sanitary condition. - (e) All animals shall be provided wholesome food of sufficient quantity and nutritive value and clean water to maintain a healthy body weight and meet the normal daily requirements for the condition and size of the animal.

-- (mj) All sick, diseased, or injured animals must be isolated from healthy animals at all times and given proper veterinary treatment.
-All animals shall be taken to a licensed veterinarian licensed by the State of California for examination and treatment if so ordered by the administrator; animal control officer. - (nk) Every violation of an applicable regulation shall be corrected within a reasonable time to be specified by the administratoranimal control officer. - (o) No animal may be without attention for more than twenty-four (24) consecutive hours.
+- (f) Animal buildings and enclosures shall be so constructed and maintained as to prevent the escape of animals. - (g) All animal establishments must be constructed and operated in a manner that reasonably protects public health and safety, and the safety of the animals - (h) Every building or enclosure wherein animals are maintained shall have a heating and cooling system, and a ventilation system that has been properly installed and meets all permit requirements to regulate the temperatures therein within a range suitable for the physical needs of the animals to prevent drafts and odors, as well as an electrical system that has been properly installed and meets all permit requirements to support the ventilation, heating and cooling system. - (i) All animal establishments must include a properly installed and permitted hot and cold running water system which is connected to sanitary sewer facilities. - (j) All animal rooms, cages and runs shall be of sufficient size to provide adequate and proper housing for animals kept therein. - (k) All animal runs shall be of concrete and provide adequate drainage into an approved sewer or individual sewer disposal installation. - (l) All animal housing facilities including but limited to animal rooms, cages and runs, must provide a means to keep animals out of direct sunlight. - (m) All sick, diseased, or injured animals must be isolated from healthy animals at all times and given proper veterinary treatment.
+All animals shall be taken to a veterinarian licensed by the State of California for examination and treatment if so ordered by the animal control officer. - (n) Every violation of an applicable regulation shall be corrected within a reasonable time to be specified by the animal control officer. - (o) No animal may be without attention for more than twenty-four (24) consecutive hours.
 The name, address, and phone number of a person responsible for the animals must be posted in a conspicuous place, visible from outside the animal establishment, unless the owner or attendant of the animals is immediately available on the premises.

-6.2007.040.
-LicensePermit-Expiration.
+6.07.040.
+Permit-Expiration.

-Any license permit issued under this chapter shall expire at the end of the calendar year in which the license permit is issued.
+Any permit issued under this chapter shall expire at the end of the calendar year in which the permit is issued.

-6.2007.050.
-LicensePermit-Renewal.
+6.07.050.
+Permit-Renewal.

-The procedure for the renewal of any license permit shall be subject to the same conditions and shall be done in the same manner as the issuance of an original license as required by the administrator.
+The renewal of any permit shall be subject to conditions as required by the administrator.

-6.2007.060.
+6.07.060.
 Inspection.

-As a condition to issuance or renewal of a permit under this chapter, tThe animal control officer shall have authority to enter upon any area or premises in which an animal establishment is located, at any reasonable time, for the purpose of the inspection and enforcement of this chapter.
+As a condition to issuance or renewal of a permit under this chapter, the animal control officer shall have authority to enter upon any area or premises in which an animal establishment is located, at any reasonable time, for the purpose of inspection and enforcement of this chapter.
 The failure of the operator to consent to entry is grounds for revocation of the permit.

-6.2007.070.
-Permit-Denial or rRevocation of permit.
+6.07.070.
+Denial or revocation of permit.